ChristianEder/impact/README.md

     // request, you can use request matching rules to
     // further define the generalized shape of your request .WithRequestMatchingRule(r => r.Path, r => r.Regex(pathFormat.ToString()))
-    // Define how you expect the API to respond to the give request
+    // Define how you expect the API to respond to the given request
     // This callback will be used later when setting up
     // the mocked API server
     .WillRespondWith(request =>